ternityedu/wais-hackathon/README.md

-# BlueDot Community Matching Platform
+# BlueDot Impact Connect: A Comprehensive AI Safety Community Platform
-Official submission repository for Ternity Education to the Women in AI Safety Hackathon - Public Education Track
+Official submission repository from Ternity Education to the Women in AI Safety Hackathon - Public Education Track